Binance Review

 The disadvantages of using Binance in New Zealand:

 - Limited choice of payment methods: Buying crypto with your debit or credit card through a third party payment processor such as Simplex incurs high fees.
 For example, buying NZ$200 worth of Bitcoin would incur a 7.68% fee.
 There are no options for bank transfers.
-If you’re looking to buy Bitcoin with dollars, you’re better off using local options like BitPrime or EasyCrypto.
+If you’re looking to buy Bitcoin with dollars, you’re better off using local options like EasyCrypto.

 - High withdrawal fees: An infamous characteristic of custodian wallets provided by exchanges is high withdrawal fees.
 Withdrawing some coins can be higher than fifty dollars, depending on market prices.